NimaFathi/posepred/README.md

 │   ├── disentangled.py
 |   ├── derpof.py
 |   ├── ...
-├── uncertainty
-|   ├── main.py
-|   ├── runner.py
 ├── losses
 |   ├── pua_loss.py
 │   ├── mpjpe.py
 |   ├── ...
 ```
-The library has 5 important APIs
+The library has 5 important APIs to
 - preprocess data
 - train the model
 - evaluate a model quantitatively